Jose Trevino Player Props: Yankees vs. Rays

 Jose Trevino At The Plate

-- Trevino is hitting .235 with two doubles, three home runs and four walks.
+- Trevino has two doubles, three home runs and four walks while batting .235.

-- He has scored in six of 21 games so far this year.
+- He has scored in six games this season (28.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.